Unfortunately, due to government advise and restrictions on travel, this residency exchange had to be cancelled.

-Unity Space in Hong Kong and the Dance from England programme are collaborating on a residency exchange.
+Unity Space in Hong Kong and the Dance from England programme collaborated on a residency exchange.

-Selected artists Si Rawlinson (UK) and Kenneth Sze Cheuk-Yin (HK) will spend 3-weeks at Unity Space, Hong Kong in November 2019 and 2-weeks residency at Dance4’s iC4C, Nottingham UK, in Spring 2020.
-Working with the theme of IDENTITY this residency exchange seeks to bring artists from different contexts together to share practice and work together with dramaturg and artist / host Vangelis Legakis.
+Selected artists Si Rawlinson (UK) and Kenneth Sze Cheuk-Yin (HK) were due to spend 3-weeks at Unity Space, Hong Kong in November 2019 and 2-weeks in residency at Dance4’s iC4C, Nottingham UK, in Spring 2020.
+Working with the theme of IDENTITY this residency exchange seeked to bring artists from different contexts together to share practice and work together with dramaturg and artist / host Vangelis Legakis.

 Si Rawlinson is a Hong Kong born, mix British East-Asian dancer and theatre maker.
 He is a Breakthrough Artist at Curve Theatre, Leicester, and Artistic Director of Wayward Thread.
 His work uses a mix of hip-hop styles and contemporary dance, making political theatre that explores compassion, identity, and our dissonant relationship with a rapidly changing world.